nirui/sshwifty/README.md

       // (In Seconds)
       "ReadTimeout": 60,

-      // How long the server will wait until the client connect is ready to
+      // How long the server will wait until the client connection is ready to
-      // recieve new data
+      // recieve new data.
+If this timeout is exceed, the connection will be
+      // closed.
       // (In Seconds)
       "WriteTimeout": 60,